LoginRadius/authenticator-ios/README.md

   pod install
   ```

 3. Open the created .xcworkspace file in Xcode.
-Build the demo on simulator or connected device.
+Build the project on simulator or connected device.

 ## Contributing